-What is the flange?
+What is the flange of a breast pump?

 How to know if your flange is the right size.

-- Use a nipple sizer.
+- Here is a great option for a nipple sizer.

 Pro tip: using lubrication like coconut oil can help with comfort as well.

-What should it look like when you are pumping?
+What should nipple look like in flange?

 When using the breast pump, pay close attention to what is being pulled in the flange.
 Only the nipple should move.
 The areola should not be pulled in.